Supported accommodation provider guidelines

-What can the TAC pay for in relation to supported residential services?
+What we can pay for in relation to SRS

-The TAC can pay the reasonable costs of care in SRS accommodation in accordance with the TAC fee arrangements with the individual residential care provider.
+Equipment.
 The TAC will consider paying for specific equipment in a SRS for use by a particular client with the consent of the owner of the facility.
-It is expected that all SRS facilities comply with the relevant supported accommodation residence requirements.

-What information does the TAC need to consider paying for SRS?
+Information we need to consider paying for SRS

-Prior approval in writing is required for all other clients before they reside in a SRS.
-The TAC requires an initial request for supported residential services from the client or the client's family, treating medical practitioner or health professional.
+Approval in writing is required for all clients before they reside in a SRS.
+We require an initial request for supported residential services from the client or the client's family/advocate, treating medical practitioner or health professional.